Table of Content

 Manta Alley

-As the name gives it away, Manta Alley is the main site for liveaboard divers to find the exotic manta rays.
-This is the main feeding area of mantas in the months of December to February.
+As the name gives it away, Manta Alley is the main site where liveaboard divers can find exotic manta rays.
+This is the main feeding area of mantas from December to February.
 Not only mantas but sharks and giant trevallies are seen at this diving site.

 Pillarsteen

-Its mesmerizing landscape that will take the liveaboard divers through an adventure of underwater caves – something that is simply unforgettable.
-Encounters with Sharks and turtles is common at Pillarsteen.
+Its mesmerizing landscape will take the liveaboard divers through an adventure of underwater caves – something that is simply unforgettable.
+Encounters with Sharks and turtles are common at Pillarsteen.

 Langkoi Rock